quadratic-games/character-sheet/README.md

 ### To Do (Frontend)

 - [X] Basic frontend template/look for main page
-- [ ] Character sheet page layout placeholder (to be completed after we have the backbone models/views working)
+- [X] Character sheet page layout placeholder (to be completed after we have the backbone models/views working)
 - [ ] Campaign sheet page layout placeholder
 - [X] User overview/settings
 - [X] Account setup
 - [X] Login/register pages
 - [X] Main page changes depending on logged in status
+- [ ] Iterate through user's characters and put on main page
+- [ ] Customize main page to look nicer
+- [ ] More flexible/neater table in character sheet

+### To Do (Backend)
+- [ ] Saving characters per user
+- [ ] Loading data from database